icosahedron/git-vagrant-docker/README.md

 ## NFS Setup ##

-To make backups and configuration easier, Vagrant shares the git repos and SSL certs with the host via NFS[^nfs-shares].
+To make backups and configuration easier, Vagrant shares the git repos and SSL certs with the host via NFS<sup id="nfs-shared-ref">[1](#nfs-shared)</sup>.
 Vagrant takes care of the exports, as long as NFS is installed.
-If you're running macOS[^nfs-instructions-mac] or Linux, it should already be installed, or can easily be with a trip to your package manager.
+If you're running macOS<sup id="nfs-instructions-mac-ref">[2](#nfs-instructions-mac)</sup> or Linux, it should already be installed, or can easily be with a trip to your package manager.

-[^nfs-instructions-mac]: I used these [instructions](http://ilgthegeek.old.livius.net/2015/04/18/os-x-start-nfs-daemon/) to enable NFS on macOS

-[^nfs-shares]: We use NFS shares rather than the VirtualBox shared folders due to [performance concerns](https://www.jeffgeerling.com/blogs/jeff-geerling/nfs-rsync-and-shared-folder).

 If you're on macOS, I recommend checking your NFS configuration by downloading [NFS Manager](https://www.bresink.com/osx/143439/download.php).
 It makes it much easier than trying to deal with configuration files.